Nokia aims to undercut rivals with volume focus

 "In the early days our first competitors are the other ecosystems," Elop said at a Morgan Stanley Technology, Media and Telecoms Conference in Barcelona.

-Currently Nokia's two new Windows Phone models are priced at 270 euros (232 pounds) and 420 euros, excluding subsidies and taxes -- cheaper than most other Windows Phone models on the market -- but well above prices of mass-market Android devices which sell for 100-150 euros.
+Currently Nokia's two new Windows Phone models are priced at 270 euros ($365) and 420 euros, excluding subsidies and taxes -- cheaper than most other Windows Phone models on the market -- but well above prices of mass-market Android devices which sell for 100-150 euros.

 "You see us pricing the devices so that that we can get what we think will be a good volume," Elop told Reuters in an interview on the sidelines of the conference.